Wait, What?

 Howda Hell

 My BAH-zil friend was over and she had brought gouda cheese, a favorite of both of ours.
 As she pulled it out, she called it “GOW-da”.
 Now… I can be overly confident and wrong, but c’mon, gouda?
-It’s GOO-da and everyone knows it, so I felt good about challenging her to the dictionary pronunciation and smiled as I typed in gouda (not just a cheese, also a town).
+It’s GOO-da and everyone knows it, right?
+I confidently challenged her to the dictionary pronunciation.

 Not Pot